JoshuaDevinneyPSU/2022_21C_WebXR-PSU/README.md

 6. Drag and drop the /dist directory to the center of the page

 7. Netlify will automatically deploy and generate a link to the site using the built files

+#Tools Used
+- Languages
+ - HTML
+ - CSS
+ - Javascript
+- Frameworks
+ - Three.js
+ - WebXR API
+- IDEs and External Tools
+ - Webstorm IDE
+ - Netlify
+ - Vite.js